andrevst/git-lesson/class-script.md

 Large, fast-changing projects with many authors need a Version Control System to track changes and avoid general chaos.
 A good VCS does the following:

-Backup and Restore.
+- Backup and Restore.
 Files are saved as they are edited, and you can jump to any moment in time.
 Need that file as it was on Feb 23, 2007?
 No problem.

-Synchronization.
+- Synchronization.
 Lets people share files and stay up-to-date with the latest version.

-Short-term undo.
+- Short-term undo.
 Monkeying with a file and messed it up?
 (That’s just like you, isn’t it?).
 Throw away your changes and go back to the “last known good” version in the database.

-Long-term undo.
+- Long-term undo.
 Sometimes we mess up bad.
 Suppose you made a change a year ago, and it had a bug.
 Jump back to the old version, and see what change was made that day.

-Track Changes.
+- Track Changes.
 As files are updated, you can leave messages explaining why the change happened (stored in the VCS, not the file).
 This makes it easy to see how a file is evolving over time, and why.

-Track Ownership.
+- Track Ownership.
 A VCS tags every change with the name of the person who made it.

 Sandboxing, or insurance against yourself.
 Making a big change?
 You can make temporary changes in an isolated area, test and work out the kinks before “checking in” your changes.

 Branching and merging.
 A larger sandbox.
 You can branch a copy of your code into a separate area and modify it in isolation (tracking changes separately).
 Later, you can merge your work back into the common area.

+There are a number of Version Control Systems out there.
+Three of the most popular version control systems are:

+Git
+Subversion
+Mercurial

+There are two main types of version control system models:

+the centralized model - all users connect to a central, master repository the distributed model - each user has the entire repository on their computer

+So now we know that Version Control (aka Revision Control aka Source Control) let us track our files over time.
+Why is it important?
+Well, resuming it in one sentence, I can say:

+"When we mess things up we can easily get back to a previous working version."

 During the Nanodegree, we'll be using Git which is a distributed version control system.
 Git was first developed by Linux Kernel Creator, Linus Torvalds.